 TRIA Institute offers a unique learning experience to student interested in a healthcare career.
-We spoke to education coordinator Ali Hemphill and Senior Manager TRIA Institute and Quality, Megan Reams, about the Day in the Life of an Orthopaedic Specialist Program and the benefits for students who attend.
+We spoke to Senior Manager TRIA Institute and Quality, Megan Reams, about the Day in the Life of an Orthopaedic Specialist Program and the benefits for students who attend.

 What is the Day in the Life of an Orthopedic Specialist (DITL) program?